 Six large dams often used for walks and water sports are located in the northern part of the village: Crescent, Chamboux, Saint-Agnan, Chaumeçon, Les Settons, Pannecière-Chaumard.
 The omnipresence of water translates into nearly 3,500 ponds and a myriad of bucolic springs and rivers.
 Blue notes set in the green ocean of forests.
 Outside the large tourist towns, the habitat is scattered in hamlets, nestled in a very soothing nature, with here and there gorges and picturesque rocky escarpments.

-Finally in the south of Luzy, the campsite Les Portes du Morvan **** is located in Issy-l'Évêque in Saône-et-Loire near a pond, with nearly a hundred pitches or rentals, with a swimming pool and an extensive programme of activities.
+Finally, to the south of Luzy, Les Portes du Morvan campsite **** is located in Issy-l'Évêque in Saône-et-Loire near a pond, with almost a hundred pitches and around ten rentals, with an open-air swimming pool, a paddling pool and a vast programme of activities. water park with an open-air swimming pool and a vast programme of activities.

 From the Gauls to Vauban